The Trilemma of Truth in Large Language Models: Datasets

-For the synthetic country names, we collect all the country names and input them to \texttt{namemaker} (with \(n\)-gram length of 2).
+For the synthetic country names, we collect all the country names and input them to \texttt{namemaker} (with \(n\)-gram length of \(2\)).
 We generate \(250\) synthetic names and validate them using the workflow described in the previous paragraph.
 We keep \(238\) country names after the first stage, and \(138\) after the second stage.
-The Google Search prompt is: \say{country [country name]}).
-With 25\% probability, we add a prefix or suffix to the synthetic country name.
-The list of prefixes and suffixes include \say{Island,} \say{Republic of,} \say{Kingdom,} \say{West,} \say{East,} \say{North,} \say{South,} and \say{Land.} Finally, we randomly match each synthetic name to the name of a synthetic country.
+The Google Search prompt is: \enquote{country [country name]}).